dhellmann/pymotw-3/source/cmd/index.rst

     (Cmd) greet
     hello

-If the class does not include a specific command processor for a command, the method :func:`default` is called with the entire input line as an argument.
+If the class does not include a specific handler for a command, the method :func:`default` is called with the entire input line as an argument.
 The built-in implementation of :func:`default` reports an error.

 .. code-block:: none